pulumi/docs/content/tutorials/pulumi-fundamentals/configure-and-provision/index.md

 pulumi config set mongoPort 27017
 ```

-This set of commands creates a file in your directory called `Pulumi.dev.yaml`
-to store the configuration for this stack.

-The content of the file should be like this:
+This set of commands creates a file in your directory called `Pulumi.dev.yaml` to store the configuration settings for this stack.
+The content of the file should look something like this:

 ```yaml
 config: